Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

 \subsection{Overall Performance under Dynamic Operation}

-The performance of the 4-in-1 system under the proposed NMPC is analyzed.
+The performance of the 4-in-1 system under the proposed {MIQP-MPC} is analyzed.
 The simulation adopts the 4-pump configuration shown in Fig. \ref{fig:cir}(a).
-The load reference $P_{\text{tot}}^{\text{ref}}(t)$ emulates the fluctuations of renewable energy ranging from 6 MW to 38 MW, shown in Fig. \ref{fig:4valve}(a), and the simulation lasts for 8 hours.
-During the first 5 hours, the load reference fluctuates at a lower level, followed by 3 hours of high power supply, allowing a comprehensive evaluation of the dynamic operation of the AWE system.
+The power reference $P_{\text{tot}}^{\text{ref}}(t)$ emulates the fluctuations of renewable energy and varies between 6 MW and 38 MW over 8 hours, as shown in Fig. \ref{fig:4valve}(a), with low power in the first 5 hours and higher levels thereafter.

 The initial temperatures of stacks are set to 85 $^\circ$C, 70 $^\circ$C, 55 $^\circ$C, and 40 $^\circ$C (358 K, 343 K, 328 K, and 313 K), respectively.
 The separator temperature is set to 65 $^\circ$C (338 K), with an initial HTO concentration at 1.2\%.
-Throughout the simulation, the controller continuously adjusts the current, lye flow, and cooling water flow for each stack, as shown in Fig. \ref{fig:4valve}(b)--(d), and the behaviors of the 4-in-1 system are discussed.
+Throughout the simulation, the controller continuously adjusts the current, lye flow, and cooling water flow for each stack, as shown in Figs. \ref{fig:4valve}(b)--(d). {The minimal, maximal, and average computation time for solving the MIQP-based control problem are 1.011, 7.296, and 2.769 s.} The behaviors of the 4-in-1 system are discussed below.

-\emph{a) Inter-stack Load Allocation:} The load is evenly shared among the 4 stacks throughout the process.
-This is driven by the objective function (\ref{eq:obj}), which maximizes hydrogen yield.
+\emph{a) Inter-stack Load Allocation:} The load is evenly shared among the 4 stacks throughout the process, driven by the objective function (\ref{eq:obj}).
 As shown in Fig. \ref{fig:dd}, the relation between hydrogen yield, electrolytic power, and temperature is concave.
-At the point of maximum hydrogen yield, the partial derivatives of the production rate with respect to power consumption across all stacks are equal, i.e., $\partial \dot{n}_{i}^{\text{H}_2,\text{prod}} / \partial P_{i}^{\text{ele}} = \partial \dot{n}_{j}^{\text{H}_2,\text{prod}} / \partial P_{j}^{\text{ele}}$, $\forall i,j\le N$.
-With the stacks to be identical, this leads to an even power distribution, a phenomenon known as the \emph{equimarginal principle}, discussed in our previous work for scheduling multiple electrolyzers \cite{li2024two,zeng2024scheduling}.
-After 20,000 s, when the power supply exceeds the rectifiers' total power limit, i.e., 24 MW, all stacks operate at full load, saturating hydrogen production rates.
+At optimality, marginal production rates are equal across stacks, i.e., $\partial \dot{n}_{i}^{\text{H}_2,\text{prod}} / \partial P_{i}^{\text{ele}} = \partial \dot{n}_{j}^{\text{H}_2,\text{prod}} / \partial P_{j}^{\text{ele}}$, $\forall i,j\le N$.
+With identical stacks, this yields uniform loading, known as the \emph{equimarginal principle} \cite{li2024two,zeng2024scheduling}.
+After 20,000 s, when total power exceeds 24 MW, all stacks operate at full load.